 In concept, the order flow process for both intermediaries and retirement plans are similar.

 First, intermediaries and retirement plans collect fund trading instructions from individual investors.
 These instructions can be orders to purchase, sell, or exchange shares of funds in connection with new investment decisions or in connection with portfolio rebalancing.
 A given account can have multiple transactions during the course of a trading day, especially in the case of rebalance instructions, which may result in several different purchase and sell orders.
-This activity is iterated across thousands, even millions, of accounts at a given intermediaries also process intraday order changes and corrections, and rigorously adhere to a 4:00 p.m. market close for order submissions and corrections.
+This activity is iterated across thousands, even millions, of accounts at a given intermediary and represents many millions of individual transaction instructions each day.
+Intermediaries also process intra-day order changes and corrections, and rigorously adhere to a 4:00 p.m. market close for order submissions and corrections.